Palibanwait24/sum-fun/README.md

 In the simplest version of the game, the player has 50 moves to eliminate all the tiles from the board.

-In the more challenging version of the game, the player has an unlimited number of moves, but only has three minutes to eliminate all the tiles.
+In the more challenging version of the game, the player has an unlimited number of moves, but only has five minutes to eliminate all the tiles.